 “If the problem is as the source (which is what I believe) then the work should be done in universities.
 There should be more women tech leaders, role models, speaking at conferences, or giving talks at universities.”

 18% of computer science degrees are held by women, but 50% of the recruiters we spoke to believe their companies actually have less than 10% women.
-Our research therefore shows that the lack of women in tech is not just a “pipeline problem”.
+The lack of women in tech is therefore not just a “pipeline problem”.

 However, a small majority of the recruiters we spoke to believe there are aspects of the hiring process that can be improved, and felt the problem also lies in startups' “competitive natures”, “pizza and beer cultures” and “masculine management who don’t do anything about diversity”.